fbpx

 • Include them in the funeral planning and allow them to participate if they chose.

-Children & Funerals
+Children & funerals

 The death of a family member or close friend can be overwhelming for a child.
 Parents and teachers often have questions about how to provide emotional support for a child after a death and how to handle their participation in a funeral or memorial service.